Being a Good Neighbour

 - the duration of the noise event

 - how often the noise disturbance occurs (daily, weekly, etc.)

-Under the Environmental Protection Act 1990, Aylesbury Vale District Council Environmental Health Officers can investigate complaints of noise disturbance.
+Under the Environmental Protection Act 1990, Buckinghamshire Council Environmental Health can investigate complaints of noise disturbance.
 If they find evidence of nuisance, then they will serve a Statutory Abatement Notice.
 This will formally tell the offender to “abate the nuisance” and sometimes state the measures to be taken to achieve this.
 If this notice is not complied with, then they may prosecute the offender and conviction can lead to a substantial fine (up to £5000 per offence) and the destruction of any noise making equipment.
 In extreme cases where an incident is causing significant disturbance, such as a malfunctioning alarm or a noisy party, the Council can apply for a warrant from a magistrate to enter the property and/or seize the equipment if this is deemed necessary to abate the nuisance.